metaaxiom/Jokkull-Color-Coding-Map/README.md

 The app is built on Vue.js (v3) with Vuex for state management.
 D3.js is used to generate the interactive map, and the Census API is queried for population data.

+[You can preview the app on Replit](https://replit.com/join/zflgkgzmjw-metaaxiom).
+Note that the version posted there may not always be the most recent one.

 ## :clipboard: To-Do's

 * [ ] Ability to change the color of existing selections.